rafael346/eventapi/README.md

 Application designed to manage events, allowing the user to create, edit and delete events.

 ## Overview
-The application is basically a CRUD, made to manage events.
+The application is basically a CRUD, made to manage events made with SpringBoot and PostgreSQL.

 ### Technical decisions
 I used a simple architecture just applying the basic concepts and patterns of api development.